angargueta/horiseon-challenge/README.md

 This challenge was created to refractor the code for a fake SEO company named, Horiseon.
-Horiseon is a marketing agency that has asked to codebase accessibility standards so that it is optimated for search engines.
+Horiseon is a marketing agency that has asked to codebase accessibility standards so that it is optimized for search engines.

 The requirements for this challenge were:
     <ul>